VladimirPlichkoIntel/.github/profile/README.md

   * [Health and Life Sciences](https://github.com/open-edge-platform/edge-ai-suites/tree/main/health-and-life-sciences-ai-suite)
   * [Federal and Aerospace](https://github.com/open-edge-platform/edge-ai-suites/tree/main/federal-and-aerospace-ai-suite)

-* [Edge AI Libraries](https://github.com/open-edge-platform/edge-ai-libraries) provide edge-optimized, composable libraries, SDKs, and microservices to support the development of performant, production-grade multimodal edge AI applications, along with user-friendly workflows for optimization and deployment.
-* [Image Composer Tool](https://github.com/open-edge-platform/image-composer-tool) is a framework that provides a general-purpose toolchain for composing
-  OS images from pre-built artifacts of any Linux distribution that supports Debian or RPM packages.
-With Image Composer Tool, you can generate edge-optimized OS images using Intel's pre-curated YAML templates or your own customization.
-* [Edge Microvisor Toolkit](https://github.com/open-edge-platform/edge-microvisor-toolkit) is an edge-optimized container host offering the latest
-  Intel silicon capabilities, for exploring advanced AI workloads at the edge.
-It is a minimal-footprint system based on Azure Linux distribution, sharing its open source license.
-* [Edge Workloads and Benchmarks](https://github.com/open-edge-platform/edge-workloads-and-benchmarks) are performance-optimized pipelines that leverage the OpenVINO™ toolkit, the GStreamer multimedia framework,
 * [Edge AI Libraries](https://github.com/open-edge-platform/edge-ai-libraries) provide
   edge-optimized libraries, tools, SDKs, and microservices to support you in developing performant edge AI applications, along with user-friendly workflows for optimization